For Business Professionals

 Interview Preparation and Tips

-Learn and participate in this presentation about what you need to do in order to prepare for your next interview, what to expect from your interviewer, and what you need to do after the interview.
+Learn and participate in this presentation about what you need to do in order to prepare for your next interview, including video interviews, what to expect from your interviewer, and what you need to do after the interview.

 Networking 101: Back to Basics